ARM-software/lisa/doc/kernel_tests.rst

 Where to start
 ++++++++++++++

-The main class of the kernel tests is :class:`~lisa.tests.test_bundle.TestBundle`.
+The main class of the kernel tests is :class:`~lisa.tests.base.TestBundle`.
 Have a look at its documentation for implementation and usage examples.
 It can also be worth to look at a simple test, such as :class:`~lisa.tests.scheduler.sanity.CapacitySanity`.

-Implementations of :class:`~lisa.tests.test_bundle.TestBundle` can execute any sort of arbitry Python code.
+Implementations of :class:`~lisa.tests.base.TestBundle` can execute any sort of arbitry Python code.
 This means that you are free to manipulate sysfs entries, or to execute arbitray binaries on the target.
 The :class:`~lisa.wlgen.workload.Workload` class has been created to